katewhee/networking-course/_labs/tcp-client-v3.md

 For example, if you wanted to reverse the string "The LAN Before Time", then you would send the following binary data (displayed in hex format):

 ```
-40 00 00 13 54 68 65 20 4C 41 4E 20 42 65 66 6F 72 65 20 54 69 6D 65
+20 00 00 13 54 68 65 20 4C 41 4E 20 42 65 66 6F 72 65 20 54 69 6D 65
 ```

 If you were to print this to your console, you would see:
 ```
-@\0\0�The LAN Before Time
+ \0\0�The LAN Before Time
 ```

-Where `\0` is the NULL terminator and � is `DC3` (device control 3) on the ASCII table, which is an unrepresentable ASCII character.
+Where the first character is a space (because `0x20` is hex for a space character), `\0` is the NULL terminator, and � is `DC3` (device control 3) on the ASCII table, which is an unrepresentable ASCII character.
 The response from the server would be (displayed in hex format):

 ```
 00 00 00 13 65 6d 69 54 20 65 72 6f 66 65 42 20 4e 41 4c 20 65 68 54